 If you ever see blood in your urine, don’t pass it off, it may be a sign of something serious like cancer.
-At Associated Urologists of North Carolina, the team of board-certified urologists provides diagnosis and treatment at seven locations in Apex, Cary, Clayton, Clinton, Dunn, Raleigh, and Wake Forest, North Carolina.
+At Associated Urologists of North Carolina, the team of board-certified urologists provides diagnosis and treatment at seven locations in Apex, Cary, Clayton, Dunn, Raleigh, and Wake Forest, North Carolina.
 For expert medical care when you have a urinary disorder, call the office nearest you today.

 While many times blood in the urine isn’t serious, some cases do require urgent treatment.
 For that reason, you should always visit Associated Urologists of North Carolina if you notice any blood in your urine.